-The courts will excuse someone who causes injury when helping someone in trouble if the acted reasonably.
+The courts will excuse someone who causes injury when helping someone in trouble if the person acted reasonably.
 For example, if you perform CPR (cardiac resuscitation) on someone and you crack two ribs, you won’t be responsible for this injury.
 But courts aren’t as forgiving when an injury is caused by recklessness.

 I got injured helping someone.
 Can I get compensation?

 Yes, you can get compensation.
 If you are injured while helping someone in danger, you can be compensated.

 If the person who helped dies, the spouse and children can sometimes get compensation.

 However, compensation under the Act to promote good citizenship is not automatic.
 It is only given when the Good Samaritan can’t get compensation under another Quebec law.

 You can also file a claim in court against the person responsible for your injury to try to get compensation.